HubertCzader/HubertCzader/README.md

 # Hello there, I'm Hubert 👋
-## I'm a student of Automatics and Robotics at [AGH University of Science and Technology][AGH]
+## I'm a student of Computer Science at [AGH University of Krakow][AGH]
+## I had Bachelor of Engineering degree in Automatics and Robotics

-- 🌱 I’m currently learning German and Russian
+- 🌱 I’m currently learning German
-- 🥅 2022 Goal: Learn new programming language, for example Java
+- 🥅 2024 Goal: Learn new programming language, for example Java
 - ⚡ Fun fact: I love sports, I train athletics on a daily basis

 ### Connect with me: